Sandy1811/ParlAI/resources/trivia/nlu_training_data.md

 - Your answer was wrong.
 Do you want to move on to the next question?
 - You got it wrong.
 Would you like another question?

+## intent:trivia_inform_answer_2_ask_next
+- The correct answer would have been "blue".
+Would you like to proceed to the next question?
+- The answer to the question would have been "yellow".
+Do you want another question?
+- "abc" would have been the right answer.
+Do you want more?
+- OK, this was a tricky one, the answer would have been "yes".
+Would you like some more questions?
+- The answer to this question would have been "cesium".
+Would you like to proceed?
+- The right answer would have been "Johnny Bravo".
+Can I ask you another question?
+- The expected answer would have been "a poem".
+Would you like to try another question?
+- The answer would have been "not this time".
+More questions?
+- "123" would have answered that question.
+Do you want another question?
+- There was only one right answer, "the inner yard", would you like another question?

 ## intent:trivia_bye
 - Perfect!
 - okay good bye